Angelica Barela, Community Relations Coordinator

 Marissa says “I enjoy my life just the way it is.
 My work is important to me.
 I love being able to make the residents feel at home–they are my second family.”

 Francisco Lopez, fondly called ‘Kiko’ by his friends, has been employed at Desert Peaks since 1996 when the building opened.
-He has served in various positions over the years and is now the Director of Transportation.
+He has served in various positions over the years and is now the Director of Life Safety & Compliance.
 Prior to coming to Desert Peaks, Kiko worked for 34 years at Maloof Distributing Company, retiring as the office manager in February 1995.

 Kiko is beloved by the care team, the residents, and the families.
 His wisdom and his huge caring heart is a real asset to Desert Peaks, calling us all to do what is right and proper and good and to acknowledge the amazing privilege and opportunity we have to work with elders.